You cannot copy content of this website, your IP is being recorded

 Choose swimming for a workout routine

-Exercising during perimenopause and menopause can keep pounds from creeping up, and research shows it may help prevent hot flashes, too.
+Exercise during perimenopause and menopause can keep pounds from creeping up, and research shows it may help prevent hot flashes, too.
 But instead of going for a hike in the heat, which may only make your hot flashes feel more intense, take a dip in the pool.

 You can get a fantastic calorie-burning workout by swimming laps, water walking, or doing a round of water aerobics.
 As a bonus, the water offers greater resistance than air, so moving through it can be a good challenge to your muscles.